 Brian Bush serves as the second General Counsel for the HCSO in our agency’s more than 200 year history.
 He is a proud Hamilton County native.

 General Counsel Bush received his law degree from the University of Tennessee College of Law and a bachelor’s degree in Political Science from Maryville College, in Maryville, TN.

 Prior to joining the Hamilton County Sheriff’s Office as General Counsel, Bush served as an Assistant District Attorney in the Hamilton County District Attorney General’s Office prosecuting violent crimes and felonies.
 Most recently, his practice involved civil litigation as an attorney at the firm of Spears, Moore, Rebman, & Williams, P.C.

 General Counsel Bush is also a commissioned intelligence officer, serving in the U.S. Navy Reserve.
 He serves his community on various boards, and he is dedicated to serving the Hamilton County Sheriff’s Office.
 Brian and his wife, Mauriel, enjoy calling Chattanooga home.

 Kacey Picou is the Executive Administrative Assistant to both the Sheriff and Chief Deputy.
 She provides administrative support; scheduling and clerical help to the Sheriff and Chief, as well as the rest of the Command Staff.
 She also assists in a variety of functions including taking minutes for the Command Staff Meetings and numerous “special duties” as required.
 Kacey has been with the HCSO since 2012 and has worked in a variety of capacities, including Information Systems and Criminal Records.
-Kacey and her husband are originally from Louisiana but love living in the Scenic City since 2000.
+Kacey is originally from Louisiana but loves living in the Scenic City since 2000.